SHIVAMAMBAH/Agentic-AI-System-Design/README.md

 ### 5.2 Planner & Tool Mapper

-**Goal:** Assign each subproblem to the most efficient solving mechanism.
+**Goal:** Assign each subproblem to the most efficient solving mechanism and we will be using T5-small on the dataset and is available at https://math-qa.github.io/

 | Subproblem Type | Tool/Method                   | Example                       |
 | --------------- | ----------------------------- | ----------------------------- |